 In the latest twist, Atkins-Grad’s website asks why wasn’t Mayor Beth Talabisco being recalled and whether there will be a future effort to recall her?
-She goes on to say that if the recall effort against Commissioner Atkins-Grad is successful, this could start a domino effect leading to a recall effort to remove the Mayor resulting in another recall election paid for by the residents of Tamarac.
+She says that if the recall effort against Commissioner Atkins-Grad is successful, this could start a domino effect leading to a recall effort to remove the Mayor, resulting in another recall election paid for by the residents of Tamarac.

-Alvin Entin who answered publicly on BrowardBeat.com said, “We are not going after the Mayor, because unlike Grad she did nothing objectively wrong.
-Her lawyer, Larry Davis filed and won a C4 motion where the truth of all the facts known to the State we conceded as true and Judge Cindy Imperato, one of the very best we have, found, as a matter of law there was no crime committed and the Mayor did no wrong.
+Alvin Entin, who answered publicly on BrowardBeat.com, said, “We are not going after the Mayor because, unlike Atkins-Grad, she did nothing objectively wrong.
+Her lawyer, Larry Davis, filed and won a C4 motion where the truth of all the facts known to the State we conceded as true and Judge Cindy Imperato, one of the very best we have, found, as a matter of law there was no crime committed and the Mayor did no wrong.
 That was good enough for the (Recall) Committee.”

-More importantly, she left before one very important vote: The Firefighters Pension Plan Amendment.
+More importantly, she left before one crucial vote: The Firefighters Pension Plan Amendment.

-The Firefighters Pension Plan Amendment locked the sustainability of our Tamarac Firefighters and a savings to the City of more than $660,000.
-It represented hundreds of hours and months of cooperative negotiations between our Firefighters and the City Staff
+The Firefighters Pension Plan Amendment locked the sustainability of our Tamarac Firefighters and savings to the City of more than $660,000.
+It represented hundreds of hours and months of cooperative negotiations between our Firefighters and the City Staff.

-Not only did she thumb her nose up at residents at Wednesday night’s City Commission Meeting, she strolled out without supporting our Firefighters with her important vote.
+Not only did she thumb her nose up at residents at Wednesday night’s City Commission Meeting, but she also strolled out without supporting our Firefighters with her important vote.

-Tamarac Resident Patti Lynn believe that the residents in District Two deserve a commissioner that can properly represent them.
+Tamarac Resident Patti Lynn believes that the residents in District Two deserve a commissioner that can properly represent them.